Fraunhofer-IMS/tinyHLS/README.md

 Please see [`environment.yml`](environment.yml) for a detailed list of python packages.
 If you want to use the Icarus simulator, you can find details about the version and installation in the project's [GitHub actions workflow](https://github.com/Fraunhofer-IMS/tinyHLS/actions).

 ### License
 This project is provided under the [GPL-3.0 license](LICENSE).
-Outputs of this project can be used under the [SHL-2.1 license](https://spdx.org/licenses/SHL-2.1.html).
+A special exception was included, that applies particularly for the outputs of the framework.
+Outputs of this project can be used under the [SHL-2.1 license](output/LICENSE).

 ## Contact